nextcloud/documentation/admin_manual/configuration/configuration_mail.rst

 ownCloud's email templates on your Admin page.
 These are your available
 templates:

-* Sharing email (http) -- HTML version of emails notifying users of new file shares
+* Sharing email (HTML) -- HTML version of emails notifying users of new file shares

-* Sharing email -- Plain text email notifying users of new file shares
+* Sharing email  (plain text fallback) -- Plain text email notifying users of new file shares

 * Lost password mail -- Password reset email for users who lose their passwords.